 The Tree Care committee co-chairs are Julia Bradford, Suzanne Goldstein, and Virginia Pitman.
 Carnegie Hill residents see their team on Saturday mornings in the spring and fall pruning trees.
 However, they do a lot more where their hands are not so visible.
 CHN surveyed empty tree sites in Carnegie Hill as well as on an almost barren Third Avenue and applied for new trees through MillionTreesNYC.
 As a result, there are more than 180 new trees in the Carnegie Hill area, both in newly created and formerly empty beds.
 More empty tree beds in Carnegie Hill will be filled in the near future.
-The committee also assists in dead tree removal.
-For issues concerning dead tree removal please refer to this link.
+To report a dead tree, please call 311.

 1. Use perennials, annuals and bulbs